fnando/sublime-name-that-color/README.md

 ## Installation

+### Setup Package Control Repository

+1. Follow the instructions from https://sublime.fnando.com.
+2. Open the command pallete, run “Package Control: Install Package“, then search for “Name That Color“.

 ### Git Clone

 Clone this repository into the Sublime Text “Packages” directory, which is located where ever the “Preferences” -> “Browse Packages” option in sublime takes you.